Journey in North America

 Journey in North America (original Hungarian title: Utazás Észak-Amerikában) is a book by Sándor Bölöni Farkas published in 1834.
 The author, travelling in the United States of America (New York, Massachusetts, New Hampshire, Vermont, Pennsylvania, Ohio, Maryland and New Jersey) and in Canada (Québec and Ontario) paid special attention to the social relations of these countries, which he put as an example to the feudalistic Hungary of that time.

 The book was a big success in the Hungarian Reform Era, being read by the young reformers of the parliament of 1832–36 at Pozsony.
 István Széchenyi expressed his thanks to the author in a letter, calling his work the most useful and most beautiful gift.
 In 1835 the book was banned and could be read only by special permission.
-The book inspired several young reformers (Ferenc Pulszky, Ágoston Trefort, László Szalay, Pál Hunfalvy, Bertalan Szemere, István Gorove, Lőrinc Tóth, József Irinyi) to travel and to write about their experiencies abroad.
+The book inspired several young reformers (Ferenc Pulszky, Ágoston Trefort, László Szalay, Pál Hunfalvy, Bertalan Szemere, István Gorove, Lőrinc Tóth, József Irinyi) to travel and to write about their experiences abroad.

 Publication

-In 1830–1831 the author, as the secretary of count Ferenc Béldi, traveled to Western Europe, the United States of America, and Canada.
+In 1830–1831, the author, as the secretary of Count Ferenc Béldi, travelled to Western Europe, the United States of America, and Canada.
 He prepared for the trip by reading up on the geography, economy and laws of the respective countries, and he studied their languages.
-In his book he cites about fifty of the journals, books, statistical publications and political writings he read before and during his journey.
+In his book, he cites about fifty of the journals, books, statistical publications and political writings he read before and during his journey.

-After his return, he finished his book at the end of 1833 and beginning of 1834, and sent it to his friends Gábor Döbrentei and Miklós Wesselényi.
-On the advice of friends, he tried to publish it in Leipzig, but on December 20, 1833, he got the answer that the German censors were told to stop at the border every Hungarian book published abroad, to examine it, and give it back to the owner only if the content was not subject to censorship.
-As this procedure could take more than half a year, it represented a financial risk to the publisher who did not want to tie up his capital and risk losing it.
+After his return, he finished his book at the end of 1833 and the beginning of 1834 and sent it to his friends Gábor Döbrentei and Miklós Wesselényi.
+On the advice of friends, he tried to publish it in Leipzig.
+Still, on December 20, 1833, he got the answer that the German censors were told to stop at the border every Hungarian book published abroad, to examine, and give it back to the owner only if the content was not subject to censorship.
+As this procedure could take more than half a year, it represented a financial risk to the publisher, who did not want to tie up his capital and risk losing it.
 Therefore, the author asked permission from the Transylvanian censorship office which he considered more lenient.
-The censorship office asked the opinion of Sámuel Méhes, a Calvinist professor, who after reading the book asked that an additional censor be appointed.
-The Catholic bishop Miklós Kovács responsible for the censorship named the Catholic abbot János Szabó from the Kolozsmonostor Abbey.
+The censorship office asked the opinion of Sámuel Méhes, a Calvinist professor, who, after reading the book, asked that an additional censor be appointed.
+The Catholic bishop Miklós Kovács, responsible for the censorship, named the Catholic abbot János Szabó from the Kolozsmonostor Abbey.
 These two censors deleted some parts of the text and declared the work eligible to be published.